lunardao/dao/README.md

 ### Voting

 LIP (LunarDAO Improvement Proposal) is the basis of governance in LunarDAO.
 Anyone can share and discuss proposals on the [forum](forum.lunardao.net).
 Only Squad members can submit and vote on proposals.
-In LIP-0001 there is a template and further information on the expected content and process.
-It is preferred that voting is announced a week ahead, though initially decisions will need to be made faster and the time will likely be shortened.
+In [LIP-0001](https://github.com/lunardao/lip/blob/main/lip-0001.md) there is a template and further information on the expected content and process.

+The sponsorship threshold is a minimum number of $VOX (10 $VOX which equals 0.1 ETH at launch) which is required to submit a proposal.
+This deposit is returned when the proposal have been accepted or rejected.
+Anyone else can submit a proposal by acquiring a sponsorship by offering a fee of 0.2 ETH which is non refundable and will be sent to the DAO treasury.

+Proposals should be shared a week before the vote.
 Voting is open for 72h.
-The proposal is approved if 50% + 1 $VOX vote yes, else it is rejected.
+The proposal is approved if 50% + 1 $VOX of the voting amount vote for, else it is rejected.
 It can also be rejected if Sentinels deem the proposal to be malicious.
-Voting is followed by the Grace period of 72h, during which squad members can ragequit should they disagree with the result of the voting.
+Voting is followed by a Grace period of 72h, during which squad members can ragequit should they disagree with the result of the voting.

+### Delegation

+Delegation is included in Moloch V3.
+Any Squad member can delegate their voting rights to others, whether they are DAO members or not.
+By doing this, the member no longer have governance rights, and cannot sponsor proposals.
+The delegate, if previously not a squad member, will become one and just like before $VOX (shares) will represent a share of the treasury as well as voting power.

 ### Minimum retention

 To prevent dilution of assets, minimum retention is 33%.
 That means that if 33% of shares ragequitted a proposal during the grace period, the proposal will fail automatically as the original circumstances when the proposal was submitted, including access to funds, has changed dramatically.
-The squad can re-submit the proposal if they want to vote on it with new circumstance.
+The squad can re-submit the proposal if they want to vote on it with the new circumstance.

 ### RageQuit